-In contrast and in agreement with previous findings (Balloux et al., 2003; De Meeûs et al., 2006), the genetic parameters are on average largely unaffected below extreme rates of clonality (c<0.95).
-However, the variance in FIS and rd hints at PC and shall theoretically allow estimation of its extent under a high prevalence of clonality (c≥0.95; Figure 1, Figure S1).
+In contrast, and in agreement with previous findings (Balloux et al., 2003; De Meeûs et al., 2006), the genetic parameters are, on average, largely unaffected below extreme rates of clonality (c<0.95).
+However, the variance in FIS and rd hints at PC and should theoretically allow estimation of its extent under a high prevalence of clonality (c≥0.95; Figure 1, Figure S1).
 Clonality acts by releasing the coercive effects of sexuality that constrain and channel the evolutionary trajectories of genotype frequencies towards Hardy-Weinberg proportions, which in turn increases the range of possible values for the genetic indices.
 This effect results in a broader distribution of genetic indices with a larger variance and unusual shapes, despite nearly unaffected mean values.
-The effect of clonality on the composition of natural populations is thus expected to be much more pronounced for the genotypic structure, which strongly influences the nature of the targets of natural selection, the vectors of migration and the long-term retention of polymorphism, than for the genetic composition of populations.
+The effect of clonality on the composition of natural populations is thus expected to be much more pronounced in terms of the genotypic structure, which strongly influences the nature of the targets of natural selection, the vectors of migration and the long-term retention of polymorphism, than for the genetic composition of populations.